 (Much the same thing then happened at other New Times Media alt-weekly acquisitions nationwide, such as the Village Voice, where the legendary rock critic Robert Christgau was fired as music editor after 37 years at that paper, apparently for being too old.)

 In the case of The Stranger circa 2014, it’s not so obvious whether a deliberate purge is in effect.
-Holden, who once called his position as Stranger news editor “the best job in Seattle,” has already moved to New York City, where he’ll be writing about LGBT (lesbian, gay, bisexual, and transgender) issues as a national reporter for BuzzFeed.
+Holden, who once called his position as Stranger news editor “the best job in Seattle,” has already moved to New York City, where he’ll be writing about LGBTQ (lesbian, gay, bisexual, transgender, and queer) issues as a national reporter for BuzzFeed.
 Minard found a better-paying job at a non-profit agency — and will apparently no longer be writing professionally — while Clement has advanced to food writer for The Seattle Times.
 Goldstein was fired last spring, despite the reverence that Dan Savage once professed for Goldy when the latter’s only public writing outlet was his longtime political blog Horse’s Ass, which he still maintains.

 As for The Stranger‘s immediate future, the paper announced on November 6 that it has already found a replacement for Clement in the food section: namely, Angela Garbes, who has previously written for the paper as a freelancer.
-Meanwhile, their full-time news staff remains reduced to recent hire Ansel Herz and longtime staffer (and Pulitzer Prize winner) Eli Sanders, who recently returned there after a lengthy book-writing absence.
+Meanwhile, their full-time news staff remains reduced to recent hire Ansel Herz and longtime staffer (and Pulitzer Prize-winner) Eli Sanders, who recently returned there after a lengthy book-writing absence.
 The paper announced on September 23 that it was seeking a new full-time news reporter.
 Apparently, as of November 10, that position remains unfilled.

-In a related development, as reported at Capitol Hill Seattle Blog on October 29, Stranger publisher Tim Keck announced that the paper’s offices will be moving sometime before February 2016, since the building it has occupied since 1999 is now slated for redevelopment (like so much of Capitol Hill’s Pike-Pine corridor in recent years), and may even move away from Capitol Hill.
+In a related development, as reported at Capitol Hill Seattle blog on October 29, Stranger publisher Tim Keck announced that the paper’s offices will be moving sometime before February 2016, since the building it has occupied since 1999 is now slated for redevelopment (like so much of Capitol Hill’s Pike-Pine corridor in recent years), and may even move away from Capitol Hill.

 “We’re looking around the market, Pioneer Square and Capitol Hill,” Keck told CHS.
 “We want to be where the action is.
 We’ve been on the Hill forever, but if we can’t be on the Hill, we can’t be on the Hill.”